 1 12-ounce bag cranberries

-Bring first 5 ingredients to boil in heavy medium saucepan over medium-high heat, stirring until sugar dissolves.
+Bring first 5 ingredients to boil in heavy medium saucepan overmedium-high heat, stirring until sugar dissolves.
 Add cherries; cook 2 minutes, maintaining the boil.
 Add cranberries; cook until berries pop, stirring occasionally, about 9 minutes.
 Transfer to bowl.
 Cover; chill overnight.
 (Can be made 1 week ahead.
 Keep chilled.)
 Discard cinnamon.
 Serve cold or at room temperature.
 Makes about 4 cups.

 My jars look dusty because our water is a little hard.
 I've just taken them out of the canner and they're still too hot to wash off.